johnsiilver/cleancache/README.md

 spent time trying to optimize benchmarks.
 I'm sure there are numerous enhancements that could be done.
 I have a few cases where this will be useful as it is.

 If your looking for an LRU, I like this one: https://github.com/tidwall/tinylru .

+# Benchmark notes

+I benchmarked these in a separate repo.
+Performance is less than things like bigcache in high concurrenct scenarios, sometimes in multiples slower.
+In single cache fetches its several times faster.

+But overall, its hard to get a feel for how much overhead the runtime is going to add vs the collection times that are inherent in other caches.
+A lot of this is also going to depend on how often the GC is running.
+Weakpointers and cleanup calls are going to cost more in the runtime.

+Micro benchmarks are going to be hard to tell what the overall effect on a system is going to be.
+Trying under realistic conditions for your service is going to give you the best watermarks on performance (cpu/memory/latency).